-For my striped fabric oven mitts: I didn’t want the quilting to show on the outside of the mitts – I wanted the smoother fabric look on the outside so it wouldn’t be too busy- so I quilted the inside first and then added the outside fabric.
+For my striped fabric oven mitts: I didn’t want the quilting to show on the outside of the striped fabric oven mitts – I wanted the smoother fabric look on the outside so it wouldn’t be too busy- so I quilted the inside first and then added the outside fabric.

-Sewing your own oven mitts is easy – I’ll show you how.
-The oven mitts pattern pairs well with my apron with built-in potholders and secret iPhone pocket free pattern.
+Sewing your own oven mitts is easy.
+My new striped oven mitts pairs well with my apron with built-in potholders and secret iPhone pocket free pattern.
 Now what to bake first??
 Shane is voting for this.

 Supplies for making DIY oven gloves using my oven mitt free sewing pattern

 - Kathy’s free oven mitt sewing pattern template (PDF – for personal use only.
 It’s bigger than letter paper size so print both pages and assemble.
 Contact me for any commercial use; this includes Etsy sellers.
 Enjoy!)

 - 1/2 yard 100% cotton fabric – do not use synthetic on the outside or else it will melt (I used Heather Bailey Slim Dandy in Blue)